freedomofpress/securedrop-docs/docs/admin/deployment/tails_printing_guide.rst

 Connect the printer to your Tails-booted computer via USB, then turn the printer on.

-Now, you'll want to single-click your way through **Applications ▸ System Tools ▸ Settings**, then select **Printers**.
+Now, you'll want to single-click your way through **Apps ▸ System Tools ▸ Settings**, then select **Printers**.

 If this is the first time you've tried to install a printer, the "Printers"